Busting Wellness Myths At Work & Home

-A wellness myth is a neat idea that sounds helpful, spreads fast, and falls apart the moment you look at the evidence.
-Left unchecked, myths waste budget, undermine trust, and can harm people.
-Here are the biggest culprits we see inside organisations, what the science actually says, and who to book if you want your people to get the truth.
+Busting a wellness myth starts with checking what the evidence actually says.
+Wellness myths are neat ideas that sound helpful, spread fast, and fall apart under scrutiny.
+Left unchecked, they waste budget, undermine trust, and can even harm people.
+Here are the biggest culprits we see inside organisations, what the science actually shows, and who to book if you want your people to get the truth.

 Wellness Myths At Work: What To Stop Believing